Saturday $90 ‐ Sunday $70 ‐ Both days $140 >> You may pay using the on-line order forms on this page

 Accommodations.
 Camping sites were $15 a night last year.
 At the MHGMC we rented almost all of Fort Worden’s accommodations and I ended up being in charge of room assignments.
 Whew!
 If there are enough people interested we can rent one of the Officer’s Suites houses.
 Somewhere in the $70 a night range.
 You can register with Fort Worden directly but checking in for collaboration would be good.

 Meals.
-The Fort Worden Servery produces gourmet food and they got lots of compliments at the MHGMC.
+The Fort Worden Servery produces gourmet food and they received lots of compliments at the MHGMC.
 The Servery is close to our classroom building and if we can get 15 people involved we can have the convenience and pleasure of taking meals there.
-Of course, everyone is welcome to bring their own food, eat at home, commute to local restaurants, etc.
+The Servery features world-class dining selections with a focus on local and organic foods.
+All food is made from scratch.
+This will be a buffet servery.
+Of course, everyone is welcome to bring their own food, eat at home, commute to local restaurants, etc. Let Michael know if you are interested in the meals program.

 Contact Michael Pilarski for info on accommodations or meals.